andersdissing/spbg-codecamp-pnp-2016/01 - Basic Operations/HOL Instructions Basic Operations.md

 3. Select the SharePoint add-in in solution explorer and change the Site URL in property window
 4. Double click the AppManifest.xml file, switch to the Permissions tab and add Scope=Web | Permission=FullControl
 5. Check the check-box 'Allow the app to make app-only calls to SharePoint.'
+6. Bump up version number
-6. Deploy the add-in to SharePoint Online with CTRL-F5 (takes about 3 minutes)
+7. Deploy the add-in to SharePoint Online with CTRL-F5 (takes about 3 minutes)

 Plain CSOM example
 ------------------